-- 1. The maximum supported size for syncing a document or request is 50 MB.
-You have the option to customize this by mounting a custom nginx.conf under the volumes of the proxy service in the docker-compose.yaml file.
+- The default maximum supported size for syncing a document or request is 50 MB.
+You have the option to customize this by mounting a custom nginx.conf under the volumes of the proxy service in the docker-compose.yaml file and specify client_max_body_size with the new value.
 For more information, refer to Custom Configuration. - 2.
 Pre and post-script import from the Continuous Compliance Engine to Hyperscale Engine is not supported. - 3.
 Import of Kerberos and Custom JDBC drivers connector-based making job is not supported.